mavlink/mavlink-devguide/en/services/tunnel.md

      For example, the *STorM32 gimbal* might reserve a block of 10 values from `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_RESERVED0` to `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_RESERVED9`.
    - You do not *have to* explicitly reserve unused values.
 1. Enum values that are in use should be (re)named to reflect the vendor/software and purpose (e.g. `MAV_TUNNEL_PAYLOAD_TYPE_STORM32_CONFIG`).
-1. If a [payload definition is published](#publishing) its name and definition must not change.

-## Publish a Payload Definition {#publishing}

-> **Note** This section describes broadly what you will need to do if you want to share payload definitions.
->  Note however that generally we do not expect vendors will want or need to do so, and hence the XML format is not yet defined.
->
->  If you wish to publish a definition, please raise through the normal [support channels](../about/support.md).

-A vendor may publish the format for a [registered payload format](#register) in the XML file: [definition_files/tunnel_message_payload_types.xml](https://github.com/mavlink/mavlink/definition_files/tunnel_message_payload_types.xml).

-Once published the vendor is expected to maintain compatibility of the format:
-- The name/value of the associated [MAV_TUNNEL_PAYLOAD_TYPE](#MAV_TUNNEL_PAYLOAD_TYPE) may no longer change.
-- The definition of the payload format may not change.